 4-Day Cruise Packing List

 Before you get started packing, you’ll want to review the specifics of your cruise ship.
 What types of restaurants will you be dining in?
 Is there a dress code for any of the restaurants?
 Is there a formal night in the main dining room?

 While most cruises are typically pretty casual, there are sometimes events, theme nights, and/or restaurants where you’ll want to have nicer apparel or themed apparel (like Pirate Night on the Disney Cruise Line).
 You won’t want to be surprised by this once you arrive.

-You’ll also be able to do laundry on board.
+You may also be able to do laundry on board.
+Some ships have laundry rooms while others offer a laundry service.
 However, for a 4-night cruise, this is probably not something that you’ll want to spend time doing.
 Remember that there is typically not too much room in a stateroom, so you won’t want to overpack.

 Type of Cruise

 It’s also important to take the type of cruise into account.
 For a Caribbean cruise, for instance, you’ll need bathing suits and shorts (and perhaps a light jacket for the evenings).
 But if you are going into a cooler climate, it’s more important to be sure to pack warmer clothes and accessories.

 Going on a Viking Ocean Cruise?
 Check out this Viking Ocean Cruise packing list.

 When you go on a cruise, you’ll be able to check your bags at the port.
 They’ll be delivered outside your stateroom later in the afternoon on embarkation day.